DavyJ0nes/golangmetrics/README.md

 Currently it only supports [Prometheus](http://prometheus.io)

+It exposes a simple wrapper around the the [promhttp.Handler](https://godoc.org/github.com/prometheus/client_golang/prometheus/promhttp#Handler) as well as a selection of base metrics that follow the [RED Method](https://www.weave.works/blog/the-red-method-key-metrics-for-microservices-architecture/)

 ## Metric Types

 The library supports the 4 main metric types that enable you to expose data about your applications.